amrkhaledccd/Meeting-Reservation/README.md

 MeetingCalendar - It is responsible for validating that the reservation is within office hours, check for overlaps and make the reservation.

+Calendar uses Map to group the reservations by day.

 ## Build and Run

 Navigate to project folder